jpe9at/Wikiart/Readme.md

 1. **Extracting Latent Representations**
    - I use an autoencoder that combines a convolutional and a linear layer to compress the model to 32 dimensions.
 See `autoencoder.py`.
+   - Used MSE as a loss function, because the error is a continous difference between the reconstructed image and the original.

 2. **Clustering Latent Representations**
    - **K-Means Clustering** is applied to the latent vectors instead of other clustering methods like density based DBSCAN because the number of clusters is known.